Rolling Over Your 401(k) to an IRA

 If you are going to be self-employed, you might want to stick to the old plan, too.
 It’s certainly the path of least resistance.
 But bear in mind, your investment options with the 401(k) are more limited than in an IRA, cumbersome as it might be to set one up.

-Bear in mind that, if your assets are less than $5,000, then you may have to notify your plan administrator or former employer of your intent to stay in the plan; otherwise, they may automatically distribute the funds to you or to a rollover IRA.
-If the account has less than $1,000, you may not have a choice—many 401(k)s at that level are automatically cashed out.
+Bear in mind that if your assets are less than $5,000, then you may have to notify your plan administrator or former employer of your intent to stay in the plan; otherwise, they may automatically distribute the funds to you or a rollover IRA.
+On the other hand, if the account has less than $1,000, you may not have a choice—many 401(k)s at that level are automatically cashed out.

 If your new employer allows immediate rollovers into its 401(k) plan, this move has its merits.
 You may be used to the ease of having a plan administrator manage your money and to the discipline of automatic payroll contributions.
 You can also contribute a lot more annually to a 401(k) than you can to an IRA.

-The benefits should be similar to keeping your 401(k) with your previous employer.
-The difference is that you will be able to make further investments in the new plan and receive company matches as long as you remain in your new job.
+The benefits should be like keeping your 401(k) with your previous employer.
+The difference is that you will make further investments in the new plan and receive company matches if you remain in your new job.

 Mainly, though, you should make sure your new plan is excellent.
-If the investment options are limited or have high fees, or there’s no company match, the new 401(k) may not be the best move.
+For example, if the investment options are limited or have high fees or no company match, the new 401(k) may not be the best move.

-If your new employer is more of a young, entrepreneurial outfit, the company may offer a SEP IRA or SIMPLE IRA—qualified workplace plans that are geared toward small businesses (they are easier and cheaper to administer than 401(k) plans).
-The IRS does allow rollovers of 401(k)s to these, but there may be waiting periods and other conditions.7
+Suppose your new employer is more of a young, entrepreneurial outfit.
+In that case, the company may offer a SEP IRA or SIMPLE IRA—qualified workplace plans geared toward small businesses (easier and cheaper to administer than 401(k) plans).
+The rollovers of IRA into 401(k) plans do allow these, but there may be waiting periods and other conditions.7